Italian coastguard heard pleading with liner captain

 "Listen Schettino, perhaps you have saved yourself from the sea, but I will make you look very bad.
 I will make you pay for this.
 Dammit, go back on board!" one coastguard says.

-Speaking by radio from a lifeboat, Schettino pleads: "Do you realize that it is dark and we can't see anything?"
+Speaking by radio from a lifeboat, Schettino pleads: "Do you realise that it is dark and we can't see anything?"

 The coastguard shouts back: "So, what do you want to do, to go home, Schettino?!
 It's dark and you want to go home?
 Go to the bow of the ship where the ladder is and tell me what needs to be done, how many people there are, and what they need!
 Now!"